catvasily/eegfhabrainage/preprocessing/README.md

 	"target_band":              [0.5, 55],	# the frequency band of the output record
-	"target_segments":	    1,		# Max number of good continuous segments to extract "target_length":	    360,	# The good segment length in seconds
+	"target_segments":	    1,		# Max number of good continuous segments to extract "target_length":	    360,	# The good segment length in seconds "allow_upsampling": 	    false,	# Allow upsampling a record if its sampling rate
+						# is smaller than requested

 	# Parameters to identify flat intervals
 	"flat_parms":